Texas Child Pornography Laws

 Texas prohibits the promotion, use, or exploitation of children under the age of 18 for performance or employment or conduct of sexual acts or depictions of acts of a sexual nature.
 Texas law defines "sexual conduct" as sexual contact, actual or simulated sexual intercourse, deviate sexual intercourse, sexual bestiality, masturbation, sado-masochistic abuse, or lewd exhibition of the genitals, the anus, or any portion of the female breast below the top of the areola.
 It is against the law to promote, create, or disseminate materials depicting any such sexual conduct by any means of visual representation, including plays, motion picture, photographs, and dance.
 If the parent or legal guardian of a child under the age of 18 consents to the child engaging in a sexual performance, the parent or legal guardian has also committed an offense.

 It is also a crime to possess child pornography.
 A prosecutor must be able to prove beyond a reasonable doubt that the defendant knowingly and intentionally possessed materials depicting a child under the age of 18 years at the time the material was created, engaging in sexual conduct, and the defendant knows this material depicts the child as such.
 It is also a crime to possess child pornography with the intention of promoting or distributing it.
-Under Texas law, if six or more identical visual depictions of a child engaging in sexual conduct are found, then there will be a presumption that the defendant had intent to promote the materials.
+Under Texas child pornography laws, if six or more identical visual depictions of a child engaging in sexual conduct are found, then there will be a presumption that the defendant had intent to promote the materials.

 Defenses to Child Pornography Charges

 - Mistake of fact (i.e. the subject appears to be under the age of 18 but in fact, is over the age of 18)